-Looking out for top talent that keeps pace with your growth needs is a challenge product and engineering leaders must face head-on.
+The need to hire top tech talent that keeps pace with your growth needs is a challenge product and engineering leaders must face head-on.
 Easy to say, hard to do.
 How about having a closer look at your hiring process?

 Some say that a longer recruitment process is more detailed and helps you find the best candidate.
 Truth is, top talent will often drop lengthy and even short processes to pursue other opportunities, leaving you with subpar choices, and compromising your company’s growth.
 Especially when they are not attracted to your mission or not aligned with what you have on the table.

 Ineffective hiring can have a significantly higher cost for your organization than you may realize.
 It is essential to be aware of this impact.
-For example:
+Let’s look into four examples:

 - Applicant Quality: Only 2% of applicants on average receive interview invitations (Glassdoor).
 Relying solely on applicants increases the risk of hiring underqualified candidates.